 The critical thing to understand is that each person with Alzheimer’s is going to progress differently and exhibit a different combination of the symptoms listed above.
 It is important that the care is tailored to the individual so that they are safe, comfortable and maintain as much quality of life as possible.

 In the early stages of the disease, some seniors may be able to live completely independently without any assistance.
 At this point, they may simply find it desirable to minimize the burdens of housekeeping and maintenance and opt for an independent living community or a retirement community.
+For these folks, home healthcare may be sufficient.
 Over time, their needs will evolve and they will begin to require assistance with activities of daily living and other personal care.